mirko/SonOTA/README.md

 2. Connect to the `ITEAD-*` WiFi network, you may need to reset your Sonoff to defaults to do this.
 This stage tells the Sonoff where to get future updates.
 3. Typically, you will be disconnected automatically from the `ITEAD-*` WiFi network, and your PC will reconnect to your normal network.
 So this stage will require no intervention, and the Sonoff will connect to your PC to download the required firmware.
 4. Once the firmware has been downloaded, there will be a new `FinalStage` SSID that you can connect to.
 Do this, and the device will then download the final stages of the firmware, including the Arduino image, replacing the default boot loader.
 5. That's it!
-You should be all done and ready to use your new Arduino Firmware.
+You should be all done and ready to use your new Arduino Firmware (see the [Running](#running) section).

 ### Important Files